I’m Not Black, I’m Kanye

 There is no separating the laughter from the groans, the drum from the slave ships, the tearing away of clothes, the being borne away, from the cunning need to hide all that made you human.
 And this is why the gift of black music, of black art, is unlike any other in America, because it is not simply a matter of singular talent, or even of tradition, or lineage, but of something more grand and monstrous.
 When Jackson sang and danced, when West samples or rhymes, they are tapping into a power formed under all the killing, all the beatings, all the rape and plunder that made America.
 The gift can never wholly belong to a singular artist, free of expectation and scrutiny, because the gift is no more solely theirs than the suffering that produced it.
 Michael Jackson did not invent the moonwalk.
 When West raps, “And I basically know now, we get racially profiled / Cuffed up and hosed down, pimped up and ho’d down,” the we is instructive.

-What Kanye West seeks is what Michael Jackson sought—liberation from the dictates of that “we.”
+What Kanye West seeks is what Michael Jackson sought—liberation from the dictates of that we.
 In his visit with West, the rapper T.I. was stunned to find that West, despite his endorsement of Trump, had never heard of the travel ban.
 “He don’t know the things that we know because he’s removed himself from society to a point where it don’t reach him,” T.I. said.
 West calls his struggle the right to be a “free thinker,” and he is, indeed, championing a kind of freedom—a white freedom, freedom without consequence, freedom without criticism, freedom to be proud and ignorant; freedom to profit off a people in one moment and abandon them in the next; a Stand Your Ground freedom, freedom without responsibility, without hard memory; a Monticello without slavery, a Confederate freedom, the freedom of John C. Calhoun, not the freedom of Harriet Tubman, which calls you to risk your own; not the freedom of Nat Turner, which calls you to give even more, but a conqueror’s freedom, freedom of the strong built on antipathy or indifference to the weak, the freedom of rape buttons, pussy grabbers, and fuck you anyway, bitch; freedom of oil and invisible wars, the freedom of suburbs drawn with red lines, the white freedom of Calabasas.

 It would be nice if those who sought to use their talents as entrée into another realm would do so with the same care which they took in their craft.
 But the Gods are fickle and the history of this expectation is mixed.
 Stevie Wonder fought apartheid.
 James Brown endorsed a racist Nixon.
 There is a Ray Lewis for every Colin Kaepernick, an O.J.
 Simpson for every Jim Brown, or, more poignantly, just another Jim Brown.
 And we suffer for this, because we are connected.
 Michael Jackson did not just destroy his own face, but endorsed the destruction of all those made in similar fashion.